WCSCourses/WWPG_2021/manuals/module_phylogenetics/module_phylogenetics.md

 ## Exercise 2: MLST gene phylogeny using Artemis <a name="exercise2"></a>
 A second typing method used for many bacterial species is multilocus sequence typing (MLST).
 MLST involves the sequencing of fragments of a number (usually 6 or 7) of housekeeping genes spread around the genome.
 In true MLST, each different allele for each locus is assigned a number.
 Each unique allelic profile defines a sequence type (ST).

-A number of MLST schemes have been devised for C. trachomatis, but we will use the scheme of Dean et al. (Emerg Infect Dis.
+A number of MLST schemes have been devised for *C. trachomatis*, but we will use the scheme of Dean et al. (Emerg Infect Dis.
 2009 Sep;15(9):1385-94.), which comprises the following seven loci.

 ![](figures/12_mlst.PNG)